unifhy-org/unifhy/docs/_doc_src/for_users/tutorial.rst

 `SpaceDomain` characterises the space dimensions of a `Component`.
 It is intended as an umbrella class from which to subclass.
-Current supported spatial discretisations are `LatLonGrid` and `RotatedLatLonGrid`.
+The current supported spatial configuration is `LatLonGrid`.

 .. code-block:: python
    :caption: Instantiating a `LatLonGrid` object from its dimensions' extents and resolutions.